 What the beach means to Rob, Helen and Michael.

-A 9.6 metre high tide at Formby Point.
+A 9.6 metres high tide at Formby Point.